 I understood that Sir Edward Elgar was in consultation with Mr Barclay Squire throughout these proceedings, so that he ought to know how matters stand.
-If you like to send me his last letter, I will deal with the question, but I feel it is really settled and all that Mr Barclay Squire wants to know is that he has room in the Royal Collection of Music loaned to the British Museum, if we feel disposed to make use of it.
+If you like to send me his last letter, I will deal with the question, but I feel it is really settled and all that Mr Barclay Squire wants to know is that he has room in the Royal Collection suggests that Elgar may have typed at least some of his own correspondence himself.
+See illustration.

+of Music loaned to the British Museum, if we feel disposed to make use of it.

-That should have been the end of the story for the part-books, but about a month later Squire received a memorandum from Frederick Kenyon, the Director of the British Museum, as follows:7
+That should have been the end of the story for the part-books, but about a month later Squire received a memorandum from Frederick Kenyon, the Director of the British Museum, as follows: